cleph01/charlesmontoya/blogposts/how-poker-can-help-your-personal-development.md

 Sometimes it pops up during a rigorous Burpee routine and/or during some challenging studies.

-This hack has become extremely insightful.
+Nevertheless, this hack has become extremely insightful.

 It gives me the awareness to step back and assess what’s going on before getting in my Mike Tyson mode and doing the work necessary to kick a$$ despite whatever internal discomfort is going on.